Modern i18n DX in TanStack Start with Paraglide JS

 <h1 className="text-2xl font-bold mb-4">{m.hello()}</h1>

-{/* This is a message with a parameter */}
+{/* Message with required parameter */}

-<p>{m.some_flat_other_key({ name: "Eugen" })}</p>
+<p>{m.greeting({ name: 'Eugene' })}</p>

 </div>